Avixph/javascript-challenges/balanced-parens/readme.md

 against.

 Run `node balanced-parens-test.js` to run the test suite in full.
-As you write code to pass tests, make sure you unskip succeeding tests by changing `test.skip` to just `test`.
+As you write code to pass tests, make sure you unskip succeeding tests by changing `test` to just `test`.